Lake Highland 2019 LD Round Robin

 Conflicts: Millard North, Lake Highland Preparatory

 A spreadsheet, for your reference, with my decisions can be found here.

 Last Updates: Summer 2020

 As a student when I considered a judge I usually looked for a few specific things, I will answer those here:

 1. What are their qualifications?

 I qualified three times to the TOC, cleared twice, and reached semifinals my senior year.
-I attended camp every summer and recently finished my second summer teaching seven weeks of camp.
-I am entering my second year as an assistant coach at Lake Highland.
+I have taught many weeks of camp for four summers in a row and am going into my fourth year as an assistant coach at Lake Highland.

 2. What will they listen to?